0xProject/protocol/docs/architecture/governor.rst

 .. note::

     This page is tailored for Exchange V4.
-For information on governance over past exhcange versions, see `this specification <https://github.com/0xProject/0x-protocol-specification/blob/master/v3/zero-ex-governor.md>`_.
+For information on governance over past exchange versions, see `this specification <https://github.com/0xProject/0x-protocol-specification/blob/master/v3/zero-ex-governor.md>`_.

 The ``ZeroExGovernor`` is a time-locked multi-signature wallet that has permission to perform administrative functions within the protocol.
 Functions are timelocked (see below).
 Many functions that can be used to mitigate damage in case of emergencies (for example, if a vulnerability is discovered that puts user funds at risk) do not have a timelock.